smart-edge-open/ido-specs/doc/reference-architectures/CERA-Near-Edge.md

 Note in future releases additional media analytics services will be enabled e.g VCAC-A card see for more info [OpenNESS VA Services](../applications/openness_va_services.md)

 ### Data Flow
 Both use cases scenarios involve traffic flowing in the uplink direction from the access network.
-The traffic depends on the use case - could be video traffic from industrial camera inspecting conveyor belt as per EIS demo or traffic/pedestrian video as per OpenVINO demo.
+The traffic depends on the use case - could be video traffic from industrial camera inspecting conveyor belt as per EII demo or traffic/pedestrian video as per OpenVINO demo.
 The below diagram shows the high level flow from an input video stream from a mobile device sent over the access network and processed by the OpenVINO toolkit sample application for inference.
 There are two types of traffic: one that is classified and sent to public cloud (green), and the other which is classified as video traffic and sent to the local data network where it is routed to OpenVINO toolkit sample application for inference and processing.
 Routing and classification is configured through the OpenNESS controller and CNCA micro service which request via AMF  to update the UL classification rules of the UPF and also the routing in the data plane.

 ![CERA Near Edge Data flow](cera-near-edge-images/cera-data-flow.png)